 The new study confirms the disparity but is cautious about assigning blame.

-Patterned Handbag Black with Women's Shoulder Removable Strap Still, the authors say they have adjusted for most of the other factors that could lead to higher false-positive rates and hint strongly that America's litigious culture is implicated.
+Patterned Women's Handbag with Shoulder Removable Strap Black Still, the authors say they have adjusted for most of the other factors that could lead to higher false-positive rates and hint strongly that America's litigious culture is implicated.

 "We know the No. 1 cause of malpractice claims in the U.S. is failure to detect cancer."